fermyon/bartholomew/README.md

 # Bartholomew: Markdown Microblog

 Bartholomew is a markdown website tool.
-Originally built as part of my [Wagi codewalk](https://github.com/technosophos/codewalk-wagi), this is a productionized version of the same code.
+It works like a CMS, rendering your pages on the fly.
+But it has the feel of a static site generator.

 Bartholomew can be distributed as a self-contained module, which can be used in other Hippo and Wagi applications.